oceanprotocol/ocean.py/READMEs/marketplace_flow.md

 its own requirements and make sure they all point to `rinkeby` testnet.

 1a.
 [Aquarius (Metadata cache)](https://github.com/oceanprotocol/aquarius) - REST API that caches on-chain metadata, to aid search.
 Typically run by a marketplace.
-* In a new terminal: `docker run oceanprotocol/provider:latest`
+* In a new terminal: `docker run oceanprotocol/aquarius:latest`
 * Make an envvar pointing to it.
-In your terminal: `export AQUARIUS_URL=http://127.0.0.1:5000`
+In your terminal: `export AQUARIUS_URL=<the url that it says "Listening at">`

 1b.
 [Provider](https://github.com/oceanprotocol/provider) - REST API run to serve download and compute service requests.
 Run by marketplace or the data publiser.
-* In another new terminal: `docker run oceanprotocol/aquarius:latest`
+* In another new terminal: `docker run oceanprotocol/provider:latest`
 * Make an envvar pointing to it.
-In your terminal: `export PROVIDER_URL=http://127.0.0.1:8030`
+In your terminal: `export PROVIDER_URL=<the url that it says "Listening at">`

 1c.
 [Market app](https://github.com/oceanprotocol/market)
 * In another new terminal: